 Economic development means different things to different people.
-Traditionally, economic development has focused on building wealth in a community.
-Creating high wage jobs, building infrastructure to support assessed valuation growth (and therefore tax base) and finding ways to provide support and incentive to local business within the community to contribute to this growth.
+Traditionally, economic development has focused on the building of wealth in a community.
+Creating high wage jobs, building infrastructure to support assessed valuation growth and (therefore tax base) and finding ways to provide support and incentive to local business within the community to contribute to this growth.